 From the flawless grandeur of the Taj Mahal, to the mighty fortresses of Rajasthan and from the reminders of past glories of the Raj in Delhi to the teeming markets of Jaipur, our India tour encompasses the very best of northern India, ensuring a lifetime of truly amazing memories.

 Virgin Atlantic Premium Economy upgrade now available, click here for further details.

 The price of this holiday is per person, based on two people sharing a twin room.
-Nine nights accommodation in three, four or five-star hotels; daily breakfast, two lunches and five dinners; scheduled flights via London Heathrow to/from Delhi; all transfers; guided tours of New and Old Delhi, Agra and the Taj Mahal; guided tour of Fatehpur Sikri; two game drives in Ranthambore; Jaipur city tour; visit to Amber Fort; walking tour of Havelis at Mandawa; all local transport by train or coach as described; hotel porterage of one item of luggage per person; the services of a Riviera tour manager.
+Single rooms are subject to availability at the relevant supplement (date dependent) from £239 to £339 per person.
+Nine nights accommodation in three, four or five-star hotels; daily breakfast, two lunches and five dinners; scheduled flights to/from Delhi; all transfers; guided tours of New and Old Delhi, Agra and the Taj Mahal, Fatehpur Sikri, two game drives in Ranthambore, Jaipur city tour, visit to Amber Fort, walking tour of Havelis at Mandawa; all local transport by train or coach as described; hotel porterage of one item of luggage per person; the services of an experienced Riviera Tour Manager.

 Online applications: British Passport holders are now eligible to apply for an e-visa online, you must ensure your passport is machine readable and has a biometric chip (without this you may be denied entry into India).
 The cost of a single entry tourist e-visa is US$60.00 and will be converted into pounds by your bank.
 The website to apply for the e-visa is: indianvisaonline.gov.in.
 Here you will find all the information to assist you with the completion of your application.